 4. Saint Petersburg

 It is considered the second-largest city in the world.
+It is also known for celebrating widespread occasions famous across the entire country and the world.
 This city is considered as one of the most modern cities of Russia.
 The places which must be visited during the Christmas holidays are hermitage museum, Peterhof Palace, Moika palace, Summer Palace, Bronze Horseman, Field of Mars, Marble Palace and many more.

 Kazan is also popular as the sports city of Russia.
 The city also played host to the 2018 FIFA World Cup.
 Some important destinations during the trip to Kazan, Russia are the Kazan Kremlin, Tatarstan, Suyumbike Tower, Epiphany Orthodox Cathedral, Pedestrian Baumana Street, The Farmers’ Palace and more.

 Novgorod is one of the oldest cities of Russia dating manuscripts as early as 859 AD.
-The striking silver and golden domes of St. Sophia’s Cathedral brighten up during December and visiting this cathedral from 11th-century during Christmas is the best!
+The striking silver and golden domes of St. Sophia’s Cathedral brighten up during December and visiting this cathedral from 11th-century during Christmas is the best.
+The city does showcase the unique aspects of its celebrations with amazing markets, cathedrals that pull the best of celebrations over the festive time.

 7. Lake Baikal